Rocky Mountain National Park: Geography

 Rocky Mountain National Park encompasses 265,461 acre of federal land, with an additional 253,059 acre of U.S. Forest Service wilderness adjoining the park boundaries.
 The Continental Divide runs generally north–south through the center of the park, with rivers and streams on the western side of the divide flowing toward the Pacific Ocean while those on the eastern side flow toward the Atlantic.

 A geographical anomaly is found along the slopes of the Never Summer Mountains where the Continental Divide forms a horseshoeshaped bend for about 6 miles, heading from south–to–north but then curving sharply southward and westward out of the park.
 The sharp bend results in streams on the eastern slopes of the range joining the headwaters of the Colorado River that flow south and west, eventually reaching the Pacific.
-Meanwhile, streams on the western slopes join rivers that flow north and then east and south, eventually reaching the Atlantic.
+Meanwhile, streams on the western slopes join rivers that flow north and then east and south, eventually reaching the Gulf of Mexico.

 View from Many Parks Curve on Trail Ridge Road.
 The "parks" in the Rockies are meadows that formed when glacial lakes drained.

 The headwaters of the Colorado River are located in the park's northwestern region.
 The park contains approximately 450 mi of rivers and streams, 350 mi of trails, and 150 lakes.

 Rocky Mountain National Park is one of the highest national parks in the nation, with elevations from 7,860 to 14,259 ft, the highest point of which is Longs Peak.
 Sixty mountain peaks over 12,000 ft high provide scenic vistas.
 On the north side of the park, the Mummy Range contains a number of thirteener peaks, including Hagues Peak, Mummy Mountain, Fairchild Mountain, Ypsilon Mountain, and Mount Chiquita.
 Several small glaciers and permanent snowfields are found in the high mountain cirques.

 Baker Pass crosses the Continental Divide through the Never Summer Mountains and into the Michigan River drainage to the west of Mount Nimbusa drainage that feeds streams and rivers that drain into the Gulf of Mexico.
 Other mountain passes are La Poudre Pass and Thunder Pass, which was once used by stage coaches and is a route to Michigan Lakes.